Yan Gomes Preview, Player Props: Cubs vs. Tigers

-On Monday, Yan Gomes (batting .188 in his past 10 games) and the Chicago Cubs face the Detroit Tigers, whose starting pitcher will be Alex Faedo.
-First pitch is at 6:40 PM ET.
+The Chicago Cubs, including Yan Gomes (.212 batting average in his past 10 games), battle starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Royals.
+He had a one-hit showing in his previous game (1-for-4) against the Tigers.

 Yan Gomes Game Info & Props vs. the Tigers